-The Brooks Fleet Half Marathon has developed an on-line Race HQ to help answer the most common problems that can arise.
+The ASICS Fleet Half Marathon has developed an on-line Race HQ to help answer the most common problems that can arise.
 Please check here first before contacting us with any questions as you may find the answer here.
 Due to the large number of e-mails received daily, we cannot respond where the answer is included here.

 I have had a problem with entering on-line